-POLICY: Basic Four systems are available for purchase or on a third-party lease, with separate charges for maintenance.
+POLICY: Basic Four systems are available for purchase or on a third-party lease, and with separate charges for maintenance.
 Unlimited usage of the system is permitted at no additional maintenance charge.
-Applications software is separately priced except on the System 200.
+Applications software is separately priced.

 Maintenance is provided by more than 1200 service representatives located in more than 160 U.S. cities by another MAI subsidiary, Sorbus.
 Maintenance contracts begin after the 90-day warranty period has expired.